Skip to Content

 I may earn a commission if you click on links in this post and make a purchase.

-There is never a bad time for simple, nourishing, comforting fresh from the garden meals in my opinion.
+There is never a bad time for simple, nourishing, and comforting fresh from the garden meals in my opinion.
 This beef and cabbage stew hits all of those buttons and more.

 Minimal Prep